lucadiliello/datasets_augmentation/README.md

 ...
 ```

-You should repeat this operation both for the dataset you want to augment and for the dataset you will retrieve new data from.
+You should repeat this operation both for the dataset you want to augment and for the dataset you will retrieve new sentences from.

 ## Retrival of similar sentences